Aanerud/RAG_Ingestion_GUI/README.md

 - Uses the Ollama model for text embedding.
 - Stores enriched data in Elasticsearch.
 - Provides a user-friendly GUI for managing the ingestion process.
+- Supports searching and autocompletion for contacts based on `displayName`.
+- Allows downloading messages for selected contacts.

 ## Requirements

 - Python 3.8+
 - Docker (for running Elasticsearch)
+- Bluebubbles running on a Mac, with Private API
 - Microsoft Outlook (for email integration)

 ## Installation